ESSADIKINE/Inventory-management/README.md

 In early 2023, I wanted to make a simple application for my portfolio that could exemplify my knowledge of Java and SQL to potential employers.
 I started this personal project to enhance my understanding of UI development, middleware development, and database development.

+## Architecture:

+This application uses a Model-View-Controller (MVC) architectural pattern.
+The models are Java classes that hold the basic data-related logic such as Product, Manufacturer, User, and Customer logic.
+The views are FXML files holding UI components of each application page.
+The controllers are Java classes that work as an interface between the View and model components.
+In addition, there are several helper/service classes that aid the controllers in business-logic.

 ## Technologies Used: